some previous independent work

 Radio feature documentary produced for Resonance FM about London’s Way Out Club ~ one of the world’s leading transgender nightclubs, that for over 25 years has been providing a safe space for transgender people and their friends to socialise and express themselves, creating a family of regulars who gather every Saturday night in celebration of diversity.

 Portrait of New York City, Sept 2002/2003.
 We interviewed random people on the street and returned to speak to them again the following year.
-Winner of LIM award for Best Documentary.
+Winner of Light In Motion award for Best Documentary.

 Documentary exploring a shared heritage of Ireland through unaccompanied song and